Monica Puig: World TeamTennis

 Puig played one season of World TeamTennis, making her debut in 2019 with the Vegas Rollers for their inaugural season.
 It had been announced that Puig wanted to return to the Vegas Rollers during the 2020 WTT season.

 Personal life

 Puig was in a relationship with baseball player Derek Dietrich.
 The two met when he was playing for the Miami Marlins and she was invited to throw the first pitch; they started dating in early 2017.
 In 2019, when Dietrich was playing for the Cincinnati Reds, Puig served a first pitch during a game using a tennis racket.

-Puig became engaged to fellow tennis player Nathan Rakitt in 2021., and they got married on November 11, 2022. on 1 February 2025, Puig and Rakitt announced they were expecting their first child.
-Puig gave birth to a daughter on 30 July 2025.
+Puig became engaged to fellow tennis player Nathan Rakitt in 2021, and they got married on November 11, 2022.
+On February 1, 2025, Puig and Rakitt announced they were expecting their first child.
+Puig gave birth to a daughter on July 30, 2025.

 Marathon running

 After retiring from tennis, Puig found a new passion in marathon running.
 She joined her then-fiancé, former Georgia Tech tennis player and avid runner Nathan Rakitt, for a run and enjoyed it, so much that they decided to sign up for the 2022 New York City Marathon.
 Puig was cheered on by Puerto Ricans and finished the New York marathon in just over 4 1/2 hours.
 She and Rakitt got married in San Juan a few days after the New York marathon and planned their marathon running goals when they flew back to their Atlanta home.
 They plan to run the six major marathons by 2024 to earn the Six Star medal from the Abbott World Major Marathons.
 Needing to run a sub-3:30 marathon for both the 2023 Boston and London marathons, she reached out to the organizers of both marathons and got a waiver based on her being a pro athlete and her New York results.

 In between her work with ESPN and the Tennis Channel doing live commentary in Spanish, Puig trains with COROS and coach Derek Dalzell to improve her endurance, pace, nutrition, and recovery.